piyusss11/mathKraftAssignment/README.md

 - Create a fork of the repository
 - Make the necessary changes to the code
 - Create a pull request to merge your changes into the main repository
-  - Mention you name and email id in the PR comments.
+  - Mention your name and email id in the PR comments.

 ## Guidelines